Motionless in White: Graveyard Shift (2016–2018)

-Vocalist Chris Motionless has stated that their new album will not be released through Fearless Records.
+Vocalist Chris Cerulli has stated that their new album will not be released through Fearless Records.
 On June 23, 2016, Motionless In White released the single titled "570", from the band's forthcoming studio album, which will be released via Roadrunner Records.
 In the fall of 2016, the band embarked on the Nocturnal Underground tour with Breaking Benjamin and Korn.
 On October 31, Roadrunner announced the album was to be titled Graveyard Shift.
 The band reached out to the fans with a contest to design the new album's artwork.